 I would compare the metrobus to a tram or overground.
 It’s a bus that has it’s own route, so it doesn’t have to go through traffic.
 The annoying part is that you need to buy a special card and put money on it before boarding the bus.

 RTPs are similar to metrobuses, but they do need to stay in traffic as they use a normal road.
 The most popular route is Villa Cantera – Santa Fe through Paseo de la Reforma.
 These buses are super cheap – only 1 peso per person and 2 pesos for an express bus.
-Once every hour or two there is also a pink bus for women only.
-You can pay by cash in the bus.
+Once every hour or two, there is also a pink bus for women only.
+You can pay by cash on the bus.

 Camiones & microbuses (micro)